3xploitch3ats/Thunder-Menu/README.md

 # Thunder-Menu
-	int ConsoleKey{ VK_MULTIPLY }; this is the key start for open the menu in Options.h
+	int ConsoleKey{ VK_MULTIPLY }; this is the key 106 star for open the menu in Options.h

 https://www.mediafire.com/file/dnoxdsrujsset4m/CyberEngineTweaks-compiled.zip/file